Watchmen is the screen adaptation of the uber-cool cult graphic novel of the same name by Alan Moore and Dave Gibbons.

 The story is set in an alternate universe, drawing actual elements from our real-life history.
-We start of in 1985, Richard Nixon is still in power.
+We start off in 1985, Richard Nixon is still in power.
 Undoubtedly assisted by his use of the superhero team the Watchmen to win the Vietnam War.
-Something that his predecessor JFK would not do.
-But, the use of the Watchmen certainly has done him no harm.
-Especially, God-like ‘Dr. Manhattan' who is now used as a deterrent in the endless cold war against communist Russia.

-But, what about the Watchmen?
-Well, they have their own troubles.
-One of their original team members, ‘The Comedian', has been murdered.
-But something is not right about his death.
-So, another member of the team ‘Rorschach' seeks the rest of the Watchmen to find the truth.
-‘Nightowl' and ‘Ozymandias' seem skeptical about ‘Rorschach's' theories.
-‘Silk Spectre II' and ‘Dr. Manhattan' are too pre-occupied to listen to ‘Rorschach'.
+‘Nightowl' and ‘Ozymandias' seem sceptical about ‘Rorschach's' theories.
+‘Silk Spectre II' and ‘Dr. Manhattan' are too preoccupied to listen.
 However, as the evidence mounts, the Watchmen have no choice to come out of the shadows to stop their mystery murderer.

-It's fair to say, that Director Zack Snyder is a huge fan of the Watchmen graphic novels.
-In fact, after a long list of other directors dropped out of the project, the choice of Snyder turned out to be a masterstroke in the end.
-Snyder's obsession with detail really shows here.
-He closely created the storyboards for the Watchmen to match the original graphic novel.
+Director Zack Snyder is clearly a huge fan of the Watchmen graphic novels.
+His obsession with detail really shows here.
+He closely created the storyboards for the movie to match the original graphic novel.
 And he brought in Dave Gibbons as chief adviser to the film.

-Right from the opening frames, you know that you are in for an amazing cinematic experience.
-For me, Watchmen has completely set the standard for all comic book films since.
-It certainly placed him as the go-to director for the DC Universe movies that followed, casting his magic on fantastic films like Man of Steel and Wonder Woman.
+Watchmen has set the standard for all comic book films since.
+It placed Snyder as the go-to director for the DC Universe movies that followed, casting his magic on fantastic films like Man of Steel and Wonder Woman.

 All in all, Watchmen is for me a true masterpiece, of the flawed superhero genre.
-If the graphic novel is cited as “the point where comics came of age”, then, it could easily apply to Zack Snyder's movie.
-The whole cinematic landscape certainly seems to be dominated with Superhero movies since it was released in 2009.
+The whole cinematic landscape certainly seems to be dominated by Superhero movies since it was released in 2009.
 If you can go the distance and you like a good Superhero story then Watchmen should be top of your list.